Caliber Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Near-average protein.
 Above-average fat.
 And near-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the corn gluten and flaxseed meals, this looks like the profile of a kibble containing a modest amount of meat.
+When you consider the protein-boosting effect of the soybean meal in this recipe and the corn gluten meal contained in others, this looks like the profile of a kibble containing a moderate amount of meat.

-Caliber Dog Food is a plant-based kibble using a modest amount of meat or meat-and-bone meals as its main sources of animal protein, thus earning the brand 1 star.
+Caliber is a grain-inclusive dry dog food using a moderate amount of named meat and by-product meals as its main sources of animal protein, thus earning the brand 3.5 stars.